msveshnikov/learn-czech-autocode/docs/email_campaign.md

-Here's a series of 3 emails for your Duolingo clone project to learn Czech from Russian, formatted for a markdown file:
+Here's a series of 3 emails for your Language app project to learn Czech from Russian, formatted for a markdown file:

 ```markdown
 # Email Marketing Campaign for Czech-Russian Language Learning App